 Holiday Specials - Meat & Dairy Products

 The Meat and Dairy Salesroom sells meat products from the Animal Science Meat Lab and dairy products made in the Pilot Plant in the Department of Food Science and Nutrition.
 Holiday ice cream flavors (Peppermint Chip, Eggnog and Apple Pie Crunch) are now in stock.
-Gift boxes will be available during the holidays!
-Check out the Cheese gift boxes and the Meat gift boxes.
-Please order Meat Gift Boxes in advance by contacting Tristan McNamara (firstname.lastname@example.org).
+Cheese gift boxes and meat gift boxes will be available during the holidays!
+Please order meat gift boxes in advance by contacting Tristan McNamara (firstname.lastname@example.org).
 Jodi Nelson (email@example.com) is the contact for Dairy Products.
-See additional Meat Lab products here and more Dairy Products here.

 The Salesroom is located in Room 166 Andrew Boss Lab of Meat Science (ABLMS), 1354 Eckles Avenue, St. Paul Campus.
 Regular hours are Wednesdays from 2:00 to 5:00 p.m.
 Holiday hours: Open 2:00-5:00 p.m. on Tuesday, December 22 and Wednesday, December 23rd; closed on Wednesday, December 30.

 A memorial fund was established to help the family of Soren Hallberg, a graduate of the University of Minnesota-Animal Science program, who died earlier this year as a result of a tragic accident.
 Soren was 35 years of age.
 He left behind his wife and a young daughter.
 Consider making a donation to help the family with financial needs.
 To contribute to the Soren Hallberg Family Trust, please go to: https://www.gofundme.com/xesg8nc.

 Grand Challenges Research Idea Submitted by Shurson & Team